-Lesson Plan for World Geography, World Cultures (2-3
+Lesson Plan for World Geography, World Cultures (2-3 days)

 Critical Thinking Skills